kokareb/test1/README.md

 # test1
-learning git and git hub
+learning git and git hub project pythonis a simple and easy to use rather